 Bring along enough items to take care of whatever malady they’re struck with, including:

 You can stuff all of your dog’s extra gear into your own hiking pack, but why should you be loading out everything?
 There are some fantastic dog backpacks for hiking available on the market which can be used to carry all of their essential gear, from healthy chews to comfortable sleeping gear.
+Check out our Neoprene Walkie Bag which is full of function - designed to fit exactly what you need for a walk or hike!

 It’s imperative that your dog wears a proper ID while out in the woods.
 Pet IDs are essential for one reason only: in the event your animal runs off.